Airmen support mobilization exercise

-Staff Sgt.
-Matthew Fisher, 514th Aircraft Maintenance Squadron, Air Mobility Command, marshals a C-17 Globemaster III with the 305th Air Mobility Wing at the Combat Readiness Training Center at Gulfport, Ms., in support of Crisis Response '17 March 5, 2017.
+Staff Sgts.
+Ama Sey, left, and Thomas Reilly, both with the 514th Security Forces Squadron, Air Mobility Command, label their Mission-Oriented Protective Posture gear at the Combat Readiness Training Center at Gulfport, Miss., in support of Crisis Response '17 March 5, 2017.
 Close to 700 Air Mobility Command Airmen with the 514th Air Mobility Wing, the 305th Air Mobility Wing, the 87th Air Base Wing, and the 621st Contingency Response Wing are participating in the mobilization exercise.
 (U.S. Air Force photo by Master Sgt.
 Mark C. Olsen/Released)

 |Date Taken: